-On January 9, 2019, the Company announced that it has fulfilled its \$1,000,000 financial commitment for exploration expenditures to Chibougamau Independent Mines Inc. (CIM) in accordance with the "Option to Purchase Agreement" dated September 29, 2016 and amended on October 14, 2016.
-As a result, Vanadium One Energy Corp. will acquire title to 100% of all 37 claims of the Mont Sorcier Iron Ore and Vanadium Project.
-The transfer of claim ownership is in progress and will be completed in due course.
+On January 9, 2019, the Company fulfilled its \$1,000,000 financial commitment for exploration expenditures to Chibougamau Independent Mines Inc. (CIM) in accordance with the "Option to Purchase Agreement" dated September 29, 2016 and amended on October 14, 2016.
+As a result, Vanadium One Iron Corp. acquired title to 100% of all 37 claims of the Mont Sorcier Iron Ore and Vanadium Project.

-As at February 28, 2019 the Company's management is not aware of any other commitments and/or contingencies.
+As at February 29, 2020 the Company's management is not aware of any other commitments and/or contingencies.